 When SARS-CoV-2 serology tests should not be used:

 Healthcare providers and systems should be able to provide their patients with timely access to SARS-CoV-2 diagnostic testing when indicated.
-A Reference Guide to Laboratories Providing COVID-19 PCR Molecular Testing is now available to help healthcare organizations and other entities identify a laboratory provider that best fits their needs.
+Visit Laboratories Providing Diagnostic Testing to identify a laboratory provider that best fits their needs.

 Rationale includes, ensuring optimal care options for all hospitalized patients, lessening the risk of nosocomial infections, and detecting and controlling outbreaks in acute- and subacute-care health facilities and high-risk congregate living settings.Testing is Strongly Encouraged